Par monts et par vaux

 Annette a couru par monts et par vaux pour trouver une boulangerie ouverte un lundi à 13h.
 Spoiler : elle a fini au supermarché.

 Monts means mountains or hills.
-Vaux is the plural of val - an old or literary word for valley.
-So the phrase literally means “through mountains and valleys."
+Vaux is the plural of val - an archaic word for valley.
+So the phrase literally means: through mountains and valleys.
+The word vaux survives almost exclusively in fixed expressions like this one, or in toponyms, like château de Vaux-le-Vicomte.

 Origin